sunCelery/async_pysimplegui/README.md

 - [To Do](#to-do)

 ## Description ##

+- **reatriev_weather** button - do common synchronous requests to the weather server

-This program allows You to do asynchronous requests to the server (which do not block UI), and also demonstrates that the requests are asynchronous for sure, by comparing with regular synchronous requests.
+- **async_retrieve_weather** button - fulfill asynchronous requests to the server (which do not block UI and executes much faster)

-(which block UI (clock updating) and is fulfilling much slower))
+- **retrieve_weather_pysimplegui_thread** button - make the requests in their own threaded, as pysimplegui docs proposes (these requests are fast and do not block UI either like async requests, but at demonstration You can see a delay caused probably by threading creation)

+- **Clock** - demonsrates either or not UI blocking by buttons requests

 ## Install ##
 **To install the app run one of these blocks in linux terminal**